kwrobert/sfl-skillshare/README.md

 # TODO

-- [ ] Get the ALB Apollo and UI ALB Ingresses working.
+- [ ] Get the Apollo ALB and UI ALB Ingresses working.
 They keep refusing my connections for whatever reason
 - [ ] Actually use proper secret management, TLS certificates, and authentication so this isn't all so horrifically insecure.
 - [ ] Add Route53 A record creation to terraform code for the Apollo and UI ALB ingresses
+- [ ] Document domain and A record creation stuff
+- [ ] Incorporate Prefect helm chart deployment into TF code
+- [ ] Add all DB images to ECR image copy script and rewrite Docker compose file and K8s manifests to use ECR
+- [ ] Make this all private and add a single jump/bastion host for accessing the cluster and services